 “In all three countries, over rolling 10-year periods, the lump-sum strategy came out ahead almost exactly two-thirds of the time for a portfolio of 60% equities and 40% bonds.
 They also ran the numbers using DCA periods from six to 36 months, and various mixes of stocks and bonds, with similar results.”

 But, you say, this time is different.
 The markets have been on a 10-year run, which can’t last forever.
 Plus, TRUMP!
 Surely, it’s better to wait for a market pullback before putting our cash to work.

 Let’s go back in time to October 11, 2007.
 The S&P 500 closed at an all-time high of 1,562.
 A year later, on October 9, 2008, it closed at 899.
 The bottom of this historic crash wasn’t hit until March 5, 2009 when the S&P 500 closed at 683.

 Had you invested a $100,000 lump sum on October 11, 2007 there’s no doubt you’d be filled with regret over the awful timing of your investment, which had lost 56 percent of its value.
 Indeed, it would take until March 18, 2013 – some five-and-a-half years later – for your original investment to finally reach a positive return.

-Today the S&P 500 reached another all-time high, closing at 2,382.
-If you managed to hold on to that investment without panicking you would have seen annual returns averaging approximately 5.25 percent since that fateful October day in 2007.
+The S&P 500 reached another all-time high on April 30, 2019, closing at 2,946.
+If you managed to hold on to that investment without panicking, you would have seen a compound annual growth rate of 5.94 percent since that fateful October day in 2007

 I like to put my money to work in the market right away and so if I find myself with a substantial amount of cash from a contribution then I use my long-term asset allocation as a guideline and invest the entire amount at once.
 That means ignoring market noise and suppressing my own instinctive fear of the unknown.
 It’s not easy.